Parafermi Algebra and Interordinality: Structural comparison with relation to differences

 \subsection{Naive differences}

-Let the members of the partial sequence $\:\left(G_{\rho}^{(p)}\right)\:$ be arranged in ascending order and from the actual member and its successor differences $\Delta G_{\rho^{*}}^{(p)}$ be shaped.
+Let the members of the partial sequence $\:\left(G_{\rho}^{(p)}\right)\:$ be arranged in ascending order and differences springing from member and predecessor denoted by $\Delta G_{\rho^{*}}^{(p)}$.
 One runs across a peculiarity then.
-For $p=15,$ one gets a monotonously nondecreasing sequence of differences, whereas the related sequence for $p=31$ fails monotonicity of nondecrease: \footnote{$\:$as for a construal of some of these values as kissing numbers, see Sects. \emph{5.4} and \emph{6} }\\
+For $p=15,$ one gets a monotonously nondecreasing sequence of differences, whereas the related sequence for $p=31$ misses monotonicity of nondecrease: \\

-Part of the order clash is to the account of overlap of sequence members entangled in interordinality (bracketed terms), the remaining warps are due to intraordinal effects.
+Part of the order clash goes to the account of overlap of sequence members entangled in interordinality (bracketed terms), the remaining warps are due to intraordinal effects. {}

-As one way out, one could economize on the number of selectable differences, as expounded in Sect. \emph{5.2}.
-Another way out is to follow the opposite track, as our demonstration in Sect. \emph{5.3} aims to achieve.
+One way out is to economize on the number of selectable differences, as expounded in Sect\emph{. \ref{sub:Oblique-differences}}.
+Another way out is to follow the opposite track, as our demonstration in Sect. \emph{\ref{sub:Interordinal-differences}} aims to achieve.
 Different from Eqs. (\ref{eq:naive-G15})-(\ref{eq:naive-G31}) though they may look, the types of differences thereby earmarked are clearly linked to one another.
-Of particular interest turn out to be differences derivable from Green's squares along a succession of individual carry-bit neighbors as they possibly shed light on the themes of Sects. \emph{4.2} to \emph{4.}3; bar none so those derivable from Green's squares off an \emph{enlarged} neighborhood which lead us to believe the $b$- and $f$-parafermion with their inherent interordinal maps may blend into a topological operator (Section \emph{5.4}).
-But even differences with no seeming coming from Green's squares but combining $f$- and $h$-parafermion lineage might hold geometrical information, as our comments in Sect. \emph{6} try to make clear.
+Of particular interest turn out to be differences derivable from Green's squares along a succession of individual carry-bit neighbors as they shed light on the themes of Sects.\emph{ \ref{sub:The-factorization-aspect}} to \emph{\ref{sub:The-modulo-eight-aspect}}; bar none so those derivable from Green's squares for an \emph{enlarged} neighborhood which lead us to believe that $b$- and $f$-parafermions may with their inherent interordinal maps blend into a topological operator (Section \emph{\ref{sub:Kissing-numbers---}}).
+But even differences with no seeming coming from Green's squares but combining $f$- and $h$-parafermion lineage would hold topological information, as our comments in Sects. \emph{\ref{sec:Synopsis-of-root-}} and \emph{\ref{sec:Kissing-number-representation} }try to make clear.